-Evolutionary algorithm The optimization process that employs the power of evolutionary algorithm allows much more efficient exploration of the possible configuration space and makes feasible advanced analysis of complex compounds with low symmetry even with only decent computational resources available.
+Evolutionary algorithm for optimization The optimization process that employs the power of evolutionary algorithm allows much more efficient exploration of the possible configuration space and makes feasible advanced analysis of complex compounds with low symmetry even with only decent computational resources available.

-Analysis of EXAFS at several edges EvAX code allows to construct an unambiguous single structure model, consistent with EXAFS data, acquired at several absorption edges.
+Analysis of EXAFS at several edges EvAX code allows one to construct an unambiguous single structure model, consistent with EXAFS data, acquired at several absorption edges.